Virtual Tour of the College of Forest Resources and Environmental Science

 Student Learning Goals

-We expect students to achieve six major goals by graduation that align with our School’s mission and vision.
+We expect students to achieve six major goals by graduation that align with our College’s mission and vision.
 Faculty and staff use our goals, too, as a continuous assessment tool to improve courses, teaching practices, and curricula.

 - Disciplinary knowledge

 Students develop an in-depth knowledge of the field of forestry, applied ecology and environmental science, wildlife ecology and management, or natural resources management.

 - Field and analytic skills

 Students develop a strong set of field and analytic skills related to their major.

 - Gather information

 Students effectively identify and evaluate information sources related to their major.

 - Solve problems

 Students provide and evaluate alternative solutions based on the scientific method to situations or problems relevant to their major.

 Students communicate effectively (orally and in writing) about issues related to their major.

 - Professionalism and teamwork